-Join us June 7-August 2 for the 2021 Adult Summer Reading Challenge.
+Join us June 6 to August 1 for the 2022 Adult Summer Reading Challenge.
 Submit either digital or paper reading logs (not both).
-Paper logs will be available starting June 7.
+Paper logs will be available starting June 6.
 We would like to thank the Friends of the Round Rock Public Library and our sponsors for this year’s prizes.
 The more logs you enter, the better your chances to win!

 What people are saying about the Adult Summer Reading program